vcc-csc212/sm21/_docs/labs/lab02.md

 Wouldn't it be nice to not have to type that every single time you're trying to compile?
 There's a way!

-A makefile is a file containing the set of instructions required to compile and run your proram.
+A makefile is a file containing the set of instructions required to compile and run your program.
 The nice thing about a makefile is that if it is created correctly, all you need to do to compile your code is run the command `make`, no arguments needed.
 We'll be using a makefile for the next lab, but in the mean time, you should [read up on them](https://makefiletutorial.com)!

 ##### Good Programming Practices